Cross Paradigm Representation and Alignment Transformer for Image Deraining: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel image deraining Transformer model, CPRAformer, based on dual-paradigm representation learning.
 Specifically, we introduce SPC-SA, which adaptively adjusts the sparsity of the neural network, enhancing global modeling capability while facilitating the flow of expert information across channels.
 Additionally, SPR-SA emphasizes the spatial distribution of rain variations, focusing on local feature extraction.
 Furthermore, we propose AAFM and MSGN to fully integrate features from both paradigms, promoting interaction between different types of representations and achieving cross-scale feature interaction.
-Extensive experiments on 10 benchmark datasets demonstrate that CPRAformer exhibits strong generalization and robustness.
+Extensive experiments on 10 benchmark datasets demonstrate that CPRAformer exhibits strong generalization and robustness. \begin{acks} This work was supported by the Open Fund Project of Provincial Key Laboratory for Computer Information Processing Technology (Soochow University) under Grant KJS2274. \end{acks}